 The PTA program is presented over a period of 80 weeks.
 This period is divided into five (5) 15-week semesters consisting of 933 clock hours spent in the classroom and laboratories.
-Clinical experiences consist of 640 clock hours spent in clinical facilities at 40 hours per week.
-For a typical cohort, there is a one week recess between semesters and a two week winter recess from didactic courses.
-Students must maintain a minimum grade average of 70%.
-Failure to complete coursework in a given semester may require students to wait approximately 48 weeks to retake the coursework and only if a seat is available in the next cohort.
+Clinical Practicum experiences consist of 640 clock hours spent in clinical facilities at 40 hours per week.
+There is a one-week recess between semesters and a two-week winter recess from didactic courses.
+Students must maintain 76% on practical exams, 75% on written exams, and a minimum grade average of 70% in each class.
+Failure to complete coursework in a given semester may require students to wait approximately 48 weeks to retake the coursework.